Aagashjoe25/Code_conquest_2025/4) Increment each digit to next even digit(using string)).md

-## Question 4: Increment each digit to next even digit
+## Question 4:(Using string) Increment each digit to next even digit
--> Using string

 ### Output:
 244668800

 ## In c++
 ```cpp
 #include <iostream>